-To select multiple slides, in the Slides Pane, Control-click on the slides you want to use that slide master.
+To select multiple slides, pressCtrl in the Slides Pane while clicking on the slides you want to use.

 3 In the Task Pane, right-click the master page you want to apply.

 If you do not see the Task Pane, click View > Task Pane.